|

 containing a brief biography, and a list of the works by Beethoven for which

-there is a score or a MIDI file.
-In turn, clicking on any work title will bring
+there is an entry in our database.
+In turn, if you click on any work title, it will bring

 A similar process applies to Instruments, Periods, Categories, Countries, and